gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    protected user message, i.e. with DTLS record overhead, is buffered in the receiver.
 This buffer space will thus put a limit on the largest size of plain text user message that can be transferred securely.
-However, by requiring the use of the partial delivery of user messages from SCTP {{RFC6458}} the required buffering prior to DTLS processing can be limited to a single DTLS record per user message (unordered delivery streams) and used streams (ordered delivery streams).
+However, by mandating the use of the partial delivery of user messages from SCTP and assuming that no two messages received on the same stream are interleaved (as it is the case when using the API defined in {{RFC6458}}) the required buffering prior to DTLS processing can be limited to a single DTLS record per used incoming stream.
 This enables the DTLS/SCTP implementation to provide the Upper Layer Protocol (ULP) with each DTLS record's content when it has been decrypted and its integrity been verified enabling partial user message delivery to the ULP.

    The DTLS/SCTP implementation is expected to behave very similar to just SCTP when it comes to handling of user messages and dealing